Security-Onion-Solutions/securityonion-docs/hardware.rst

    If you're planning to purchase new hardware, please consider official Security Onion appliances from Security Onion Solutions (https://securityonionsolutions.com).
 Our custom appliances have already been designed for certain roles and traffic levels and have Security Onion pre-installed.
 Purchasing from Security Onion Solutions will save you time and effort **and** help to support development of Security Onion as a free and open source platform!

+NIC
+---

+You'll need at least one wired network interface for management (preferably connected to a dedicated management network).
+If you plan to sniff network traffic from a tap or span port, then you will need an addition network interface dedicated to sniffing.
+Make sure you get good quality network cards, especially for sniffing.
+Most users report good experiences with Intel cards.

+Security Onion is not designed for wireless interfaces.
+You may be able to make them work, but they are not officially supported.

 UEFI
 ----
 If your hardware has UEFI, please see https://help.ubuntu.com/community/UEFI.